LeeSandberg/Lee_Sandberg_2D_Game_Code_Test/README.md

 * API Design.
 * Software design.

 First pass everything is testing, maybe all the code in one file.
-Alot of code in one function.
+A lot of code in one function.
 No real coding style either.
 A lot of querky code text basically.
 Its not at all neat and organized.
 Its just brain dump, Try and error.

-This one used TileMap in Unity which I never used.
-To make things more interesting I added the preview of Tilemap extra.
+TileMap in Unity, first time.
+To make things more interesting the project uses the Unity preview of Tilemap extra.

-I wanted to use the preview because, at time i couldn't find away in Unity to attach a script to sprite.
+Reason: At time i couldn't find away in Unity to attach a script to sprite.
 I later got to know about using TileBase and inherit from that one and add code to tiles.

 https://docs.unity3d.com/Manual/Tilemap-ScriptableTiles.html?_ga=2.137354681.847206861.1620301011-893911062.1616429622

-But the code took another rout using the Tilemap extra preview.
+But the code took another route when using the Unity Tilemap extra preview.

 It adds brushes to the tile map palette.
-Like drawing Tiles that are GameObjects witm Sprite renders on them.
+Like drawing Tiles that are GameObjects with Sprite renders on them.
 So You can add script to the GameObject.

-Great, but Tilemap can us back what gameobject tile is in a certain tile.
-Tilemap can only do that  with  sprites.
+Great, but Tilemap didn't return back what gameobject is in a certain tile.
+Unity tilemap can only do that with  sprites not game objects.

-So if you look under the boxes (that are gameobjects with sprite renders) there is actuallyu a transparant sprite hiding.
+So if you look under the boxes (that are gameobjects with sprite renders) there is actually a transparant sprite hiding.
 Which we also have to move when the gameobject box moves.
 The Box moves by getting to be a child och character for a while and moves with the character.
 However sprite under the box moves one tile at a time.